scipion-em/scipion-em-localrec/README.rst

 Install this plugin
 ===================

-You will need to use `3.0.0 <https://scipion-em.github.io/docs/release-3.0.0/docs/scipion-modes/how-to-install.html>`_ version of Scipion to run these protocols.
+You will need to use `3.0.0 <https://scipion-em.github.io/docs/release-3.0.0/docs/scipion-modes/how-to-install.html>`_ version of Scipion or later to run these protocols.

 **Stable version**